 I have spent a fair bit of energy thinking about, writing about, and talking about this wrestle.
 I have authored two books, gained a Masters Degree in Theology and travelled the world sharing this wrestle.

-In a new way this week I have seen that thinking, writing and talking are actually a very small part of the work that is required of me if I want to continue on this path.
+In a new way I have seen that thinking, writing and talking are actually a very small part of the work that is required of me if I want to continue on this path.

 If I am to be serious about all of this, it is actually the things that I am not thinking about that are more important than the things I am.